phsym/http-rs/README.md

 > Check LICENSE.txt file for more information. <br>

 A simple and low level http/https client toolkit written in Rust.
-This is just a pet project I use to discover and learn Rust.
-If you need a more complete and well supported HTTP library, I advise you to have a look at [Teepee](http://teepee.rs/) or at [Hyper](https://github.com/hyperium/hyper).
+This is just a pet project I used to discover and learn Rust.
+I advise you to have a look at [Hyper](https://github.com/hyperium/hyper) instead.
 Please consider that **no design is stable for now here**.
 I'm just a rust noob who still have a lot to learn on this beautifull new language.

 # How to build